Russell-S-Harper/FLT/COMMERCIAL-LICENSE.md

 1. Grant of Distribution Rights:

-    The Repository Owner grants the Licensee a worldwide, royalty-free, non-exclusive, non-transferable license to distribute the Code contained in the "FLT" Repository.
+    The Repository Owner grants the Licensee a worldwide, non-exclusive, non-transferable license to distribute the Code contained in the "FLT" Repository.

 2. Licensing and/or Royalty Fee: